kiranbakale/AMI-Readme/README.md

 Everyone is welcome to open new Issues or Feature Requests (or to upvote existing ones) over on our tracker [here](https://gitlab.com/gitlab-org/quality/gitlab-environment-toolkit/-/issues).

+Further information:

-Work in progress can also be seen on our [board](https://gitlab.com/gitlab-org/quality/gitlab-environment-toolkit/-/boards).
+* Work in progress can also be seen on our [board](https://gitlab.com/gitlab-org/quality/gitlab-environment-toolkit/-/boards).
+* Issues relating directly to the [Reference Architectures can be found in their own project](https://gitlab.com/gitlab-org/quality/reference-architectures).
+* Issues relating to the previous incarnation of Performance Environment Builder can be found on the old generic performance issue tracker [here](https://gitlab.com/gitlab-org/quality/performance/-/issues?scope=all&utf8=%E2%9C%93&state=closed).

-To contact the team you can also reach out on Slack [#gitlab-environment-toolkit](https://gitlab.slack.com/archives/C01DE8TA545) channel.
+* To contact the team you can also reach out on Slack [#gitlab-environment-toolkit](https://gitlab.slack.com/archives/C01DE8TA545) channel.